mcv-m1-project-2018/Team6/traffic_signs/README.md

 - `candidate_generation_pixel_hsv_euclidean(rgb)`: converts to HSV and takes reference colors from `reference_colors.py`

-**`reference_colors.py`: run it to obtain average dominant colors in HSV space, from dataset in 'data/train' **`color_ranges.py`: run it to obtain histograms and ranges `[mean - std, mean + std]` for the most dominant colors in RGB space and also for hue in HSV
+**`color_utils.py`: contains helper functions to compute dominant colors in HSV space, and to obtain histograms and ranges `[mean - std, mean + std]` for the most dominant colors in RGB space and also for hue in HSV space.

 #### 4. Evaluation of methods: